-The Department of Social and Cultural Sciences will introduce a new Master's programme in the winter semester 2018/2019: Human Rights Studies in Politics, Law and Society.
+The Department of Social and Cultural Sciences introduced an innovative master's programme in the winter semester 2018/2019: Human Rights Studies in Politics, Law and Society.

-This new study programme addresses graduates in the social sciences, cultural sciences, communication, law or philosophy with a special interest in human rights.
-The Master's degree in Human Rights Studies in Politics, Law and Society will qualify graduates for a professional career as an expert in human rights issues.
+This interdisciplinary master's programme addresses graduates in the social or cultural sciences, political science, economics, communication, law or philosophy with a special interest in human rights.
+The master's degree in Human Rights Studies in Politics, Law and Society qualifies graduates for a professional career as an expert in human rights issues.

-Students will acquire skills in the fields of social science methods, legal argumentation, as well as regional and cultural variants of the concretization of human rights and the meaning of human rights.
+Students acquire skills in the fields of social science methods, legal argumentation, as well as regional and cultural variants of the concretisation of human rights and the meaning of human rights.

 Objectives of the study programme

-The new master’s programme Human Rights Studies in Politics, Law and Society aims to prepare graduates with a strong interest in human rights and a first degree in social, cultural and/or political sciences as well as communication, law, philosophy and/or social work for a career as an expert for human rights issues.
+The master’s programme Human Rights Studies in Politics, Law and Society aims to prepare graduates with a strong interest in human rights and a first degree in social, cultural and/or political sciences as well as communication, economics, law and/or philosophy for a career as an expert in human rights issues.

-In this interdisciplinary and social science based programme, students will critically study and analyse the historical and current institutionalisation and implementation of human rights in the fields of law, politics and civil society.
-Students will get to know approaches from the social and political sciences as well as from the laws, methods of the social sciences and also learn to consider aspects of interculturality and gender.
-In addition, students will analyse the national, regional and global development of human rights from a legal, political and sociological perspective.
-Furthermore, students will learn to identify and critically examine the developmental dynamics of society, politics and law which are influenced by the implementation and codifications of human rights.
+In this interdisciplinary and social science-based programme, students critically study and analyse the historical and current institutionalisation and implementation of human rights in the fields of law, politics and civil society.
+Students get to know approaches from the social and political as well as from the legal sciences, methods of the social sciences and also learn to consider aspects of interculturality and diversity.
+In addition, students analyse the national, regional and global development of human rights from a legal, political and sociological perspective.
+Furthermore, students learn to identify and critically examine the developmental dynamics of society, politics and law which are influenced by the implementation and codifications of human rights.
 The political levels and social institutions are also relevant topics for the students.
-Additionally, students will learn to conduct human rights focused research independently using methods from the social sciences, to present developments in human rights with undergirding facts and figures and to negotiate in intercultural settings.
+Additionally, students learn to independently conduct human rights-focused research using methods from the social sciences.
+Moreover, they acquire skills in presenting developments in human rights with undergirding facts and figures and in negotiating in intercultural settings.

-For entry into the programme, the following documents are required:
+For admission to the programme, the following documents are required:

-- Proof of a successfully completed university degree in the social sciences, political sciences, cultural studies, communication sciences, economics and business studies, philosophy, law or social work within the area of application of the Higher Education Framework Act or from a university abroad that is deemed to be equivalent
+- Proof of a successfully completed university degree in the social, cultural, political and/or sciences, communication, economics and business studies, law and/or philosophy within the area of application of the Higher Education Framework Act or from a university abroad that is deemed to be equivalent.

-- Letter of application in German or English stating your reasons for choosing the degree programme and outlining your professional ambitions (maximum of two pages)
+- Letter of motivation in German or English stating your reasons for applying to the degree programme and outlining your professional ambitions (maximum of two pages).

 The master’s programme comprises ten modules that are spread over four semesters.
 During the first two semesters, historical and theoretical foundations in the study of human rights and human rights codifications are taught, as well as social science methods, and legal argumentation skills.
-Communication and common understanding on human rights are further topics of the first study year before the students undertake an internship of 10 weeks in an organization that is relevant for questions on human rights.
-In the third semester, students can chose two out of three specializing modules, e.g. with a focus on work, business, diversity, migration or communication.
-Students write their master’s thesis during the fourth semester on a research topic that is to be discussed with two supervisors.
+Communication on and common understandings of human rights are further topics of the first study year before the students undertake a mandatory internship of at least 10 weeks in an organisation that is relevant to human rights matters.
+In the third semester, students can choose two out of three specialisation modules, focusing on business and labour, migration and (digital) communication.
+Students write their master’s thesis during the fourth semester investigating a research question developed during their internship or prior studies.

-The binding rules for admission, exams and modules are defined by the examination regulations, the so-called "Prüfungsordnung", which also contains the module descriptions.
+The binding rules for admission, exams and modules are defined by the examination regulations, the so-called "Prüfungsordnung", which also contains the module descriptions (only available in German).

-Current semester fees are approxímately €300 (for the Student Services, AStA, public transport ticket and administrative expenses) must be paid each semester.
+Current semester fees amount to approximately €300 (for the Student Services, AStA, public transport ticket and administrative expenses) which must be paid each semester.